giovancombo/ParallelImageRenderer/README.md

 # Parallel Image Renderer in C++ with OpenMP

-Mid Term Assignment for the *Parallel Programming for Machine Learning* course, held by professor Marco Bertini at University of Florence, Italy.
+Midterm Assignment for the *Parallel Programming for Machine Learning* course, taught by Professor Marco Bertini at the University of Florence, Italy.

-Il report descrive lo sviluppo di un semplice Image Renderer in C++, e ne confronta quantitativamente l'implementazione sequenziale e parallela, mostrando le grandi potenzialità dell'utilizzo della computazione parallela e multithread tramite l'uso della API di OpenMP.
-Vengono effettuate misurazioni di speedup ed efficiency per differenti configurazioni d'ambiente, iperparametri, oltre a diverse combinazioni di direttive e clausole.
+## Abstract
+*This report describes the development of a simple Image Renderer in C++ and quantitatively compares its sequential and parallel implementations.
+The analysis demonstrates the significant potential of parallel computing and multithreading using the OpenMP API.
+Performance measurements including speedup and efficiency are conducted across various environmental configurations, hyperparameters, and different combinations of directives and clauses.*

 <img src="https://github.com/giovancombo/ImageRenderer_PPMLMidTerm/blob/main/images/outputs/output_stretched2048_20000.png">

 ## 1 - Introduction

-In questo report verrà sviluppato un semplice *Image Renderer*, le cui operazioni consistono nella generazione di un certo numero di cerchi nello spazio 3D a diversi livelli di profondità, e la loro proiezione su una superficie 2D rettangolare, a simulare una tela, avendo cura che venga rispettato l'ordine corretto di mistura dei colori per ogni pixel nel caso di cerchi sovrapposti tra loro.
-Per questo progetto, imponiamo che la superficie 2D abbia forma quadrata, di dimensione *(canvas_size x canvas_size)*.

-Ogni cerchio creato è dotato di 6 attributi:
-- Coordinate (x, y) nello spazio 2D: randomiche nell'intervallo [0, canvas_size];
-- Coordinata (z) indicante la profondità: randomica nell'intervallo [0, 1000];
-- Raggio (radius): randomico nell'intervallo [0, 50];
-- Colore (Color): struct definita dalle componenti (r,g,b), randomiche nell'intervallo [0, 1];
+This report presents the development of a simple *Image Renderer* that generates and projects 3D circles onto a 2D rectangular surface, simulating a canvas.
+The renderer handles overlapping circles by mixing their colors in a proper way, at different levels of depth.
+For simplicity, we constrain the 2D surface to be square, with dimensions *(canvas_size x canvas_size)*.

+Each generated circle has 6 attributes:
+- 2D coordinates (x, y): random values in the range [0, canvas_size]
+- Depth coordinate (z): random value in the range [0, 1000]
+- Radius: random value in the range [10, 50]
+- Color: struct defined by its (r,g,b) components, which are random values in range [0, 1]
-- Trasparenza (alpha): randomica nell'intervallo [0.1, 0.5].
+- Transparency (alpha): random value in the range [0.1, 0.5]

-La coordinata z, indicante le "profondità" nello spazio 3D, di fatto è un indicatore delle distanze di tali cerchi dalla superficie 2D su cui verranno proiettati, e pertanto consente di definire un ordine spaziale, a livelli, di proiezione.
-Ricavare correttamente l'ordinamento dei cerchi è di fondamentale importanza per la riusci ta corretta dell'operazione di rendering, a causa del fatto che ogni cerchio è semi-trasparente, e quindi il colore di un cerchio non coprirà completamente il colore di un cerchio sottostante, ma avverrà un blending che produrrà un colore finale secondo la formula di *alpha blending*:
+The z-coordinate, indicating the depth in the 3D space, represents the distance of circles from the 2D projection surface.
+This allows defining an ordering of projection levels, which will be the basis for getting a coherent rendering.
+Determining the correct circle ordering is crucial for a successful rendering, as each circle is semi-transparent.
+Therefore, a circle's color won't completely cover the color of an underlying circle.
+Instead, *color blending* occurs according to the *alpha blending* formula:

 $$Value_{color} = (1 - α)Value_{color}^A + αValue_{color}^B$$

-where $`color = \{r,g,b\}`$, and $A$ and $B$ are two circles che dopo l'ordinamento sono in posizioni consecutive, rispettivamente più vicino e più lontano rispetto alla superficie 2D.
-Più semplicemente, considerando i cerchi come strati su un foglio, il cerchio $A$ si trova dietro, o sotto, al cerchio $B$.
+where $`color = \{r,g,b\}`$, and $A$ and $B$ are two consecutive circles after ordering, with $A$ being closer to the 2D surface than $B$.

 <p float="center", align="center">
   <img src="https://github.com/giovancombo/ImageRenderer_PPMLMidTerm/blob/main/images/blending.png" width="40%" />
 </p>

-Pertanto, al termine della creazione dei cerchi, è importante effettuare per ciascun pixel della superficie 2D l'ordinamento dei cerchi che si proietterebbero su tale pixel secondo il valore della coordinata z, e calcolare il colore finale del pixel secondo la logica dettata dal fenomeno di alpha blending.

-L'appartenenza di un certo cerchio a un pixel è dettata da una precisa regola: un cerchio avente centro di coordinate *(xc, yc)* appartiene al pixel di coordinate *(x, y)* se la distanza tra i due punti è inferiore al raggio del cerchio.
+So, after creating the circles, it's essential to perform two key operations **for each pixel** on the 2D surface: first, ordering the circles that would project onto that pixel according to their z-coordinate, and then calculating the pixel's final color following the alpha blending logic.

+A circle with center coordinates *(xc, yc)* belongs to a pixel with coordinates *(x, y)* if the distance between these two points is less than the circle's radius.

 <p float="center", align="center">
   <img src="https://github.com/giovancombo/ImageRenderer_PPMLMidTerm/blob/main/images/pixelincircle.png" width="25%" />
 </p>

-Il risultato finale dell'*Image Renderer* è un'immagine di dimensione *(canvas_size x canvas_size)* di cerchi colorati semi-trasparenti sovrapposti tra loro.
+The final output of the *Image Renderer* is a *(canvas_size x canvas_size)* image showing semi-transparent colored circles, which are overlapping each other.

 <p float="left", align="center">
   <img src="https://github.com/giovancombo/ImageRenderer_PPMLMidTerm/blob/main/images/outputs/output_1024_1000.png" width="24%" />